by

 slightly too far out so that it strikes the crankarm with each pedal

 revolution?
 Take a close look at the back of the crankarm.
-If the derailleur
+If the

-the crankarm to break).
+it can cause the crankarm to break).
 Fix the noise by fine-tuning

 the front derailleur high-gear limit screw to limit the derailleur